towersvault/shinpokered/README.md

 - An NPC in the Celadon Hotel will pay COINS for showing him pokemon as an alternative to slots.
 - After the Elite-4, a new vendor opens up in Celadon allowing the purchase of normally unique items.
 - After the Elite-4, there is an NPC in the east-west underground path that generates random trainer battles.
+- After the Elite-4, there is an NPC in the north-south underground path that generates mirror matches.
 - After the Elite-4, the game corner chief will buy pokemon from the player.
 - There's a tournament being held in the SS Anne's kitchen after the Elite-4 are beaten.
 Yes, the ship returns!
 - Added some special post-game trainer battles as fun little easter eggs.
 Can you find and defeat all five?